PainQlers/Tracking-App/README.md

 A full-stack tracking application built with Node.js and React.
 This application allows users to track activities, view statistics through charts, and manage their data with authentication.

+## 🧪 Mock Data

+This project currently uses **mock data** for development and demonstration purposes.

+- All tracking, chart, and statistics data are stored in in-memory / local mock files
+- No real database is connected yet
+- Data will be reset when the backend server restarts

+The mock data can be found in: backend/data/

 ## 🎯 Features

 - **Authentication System** - User login and registration with JWT-based authentication